aws-samples/amazon-connect-copy/README.md

 - Contact flow modules
 - Contact flows

-These components are not modified by Connect-Copy (to avoid any impact on other contact centres that may happen to be using the same target instance):
+These components are not modified by Amazon-Connect-Copy (to avoid any impact on other contact centres that may happen to be using the same target instance):

 - Users (agents) related settings